 Overdose of Biorphen can cause a rapid rise in blood pressure.
 Symptoms of overdose include headache, vomiting, hypertension, reflex bradycardia, a sensation of fullness in the head, tingling of the extremities, and cardiac arrhythmias including ventricular extrasystoles and ventricular tachycardia.

-To report SUSPECTED ADVERSE REACTIONS, contact Eton Pharmaceuticals, Inc. at 1-888-450-0568 or FDA at 1-800-FDA-1088.
+Most common adverse reactions during treatment: nausea, vomiting, and headache.
+To report SUSPECTED ADVERSE REACTIONS, contact Eton Pharmaceuticals at 855-224-0233 or FDA at 1-800-FDA-1088.

-Antagonistic Effects (decrease in Biorphen blood pressure effect) can occur with α-adrenergic antagonists, phosphodiesterase Type 5 inhibitors, mixed α- and β-receptor antagonists, calcium channel blockers, benzodiazepines and ACE inhibitors, centrally acting sympatholytic agents.
+Antagonistic Effects (decrease in Biorphen blood pressure effect) can occur with α-adrenergic antagonists, phosphodiesterase Type 5 inhibitors, mixed α- and β-receptor antagonists, calcium channel blockers, benzodiazepines, ACE inhibitors, and centrally acting sympatholytic agents.